PermitPipeline

 8. What does "estimated value" mean?

-9. What's in each lead?
+9. What's included with each project?

 10. "GC permittee — not yet assigned"?

-11. GC vs. Sub product
+11. GC vs. Specialty Trade product

 12. How much does it cost?